 In this hands-on workshop, you will use IC Compiler II to create chip and block-level floorplans using a hierarchical (top-down) design planning approach.
-The focus is on multi-voltage (UPF) system-on-a-chip (SoC) designs, which can contain a mix of multiply-instantiated blocks (MIBs), black boxes, and partial netlists.
+The focus is on multi-voltage (UPF) system-on-a-chip (SoC) designs with multiple levels of physical hierarchy, which can contain a mix of multiply-instantiated blocks (MIBs), black boxes, and partial netlists.

-- Day 2: covers Pattern-based Power Network Synthesis (PPNS) to design a complex multi-voltage chip-level power network, which is then built automatically for each sub block.
+- Day 2: covers Pattern-based Power Network Synthesis (PPNS) to design a complex multi-voltage chip-level power network, which is then built for each sub block in an automated and distributed fashion.
 Power switch insertion is also discussed.
-Next the discussion moves to pin placement, including topological constraints and a detailed discussion on feedthroughs, then into topics on hierarchical timing estimation and timing budgets, which are used for block implementation.
-Budget shells are then also discussed and how they are used for top-level implementation.
+Next, the discussion moves to pin placement, including topological constraints and a detailed discussion on feedthroughs, then into topics on hierarchical timing estimation and timing budgets, which are used for block implementation.
+Top-level integration and implementation as well as budget shells are then also discussed and how they are used for top-level implementation.
 The day wraps up by explaining how to use black boxes throughout the design planning flow.

 The lectures are accompanied by hands-on labs.